urbit/docs/userspace/tudumvc/earth-to-mars-comms.md

 6. `|commit %home`

 And there you have it. `%tudumvc` works.
 It's going to live at http://localhost:8080/~tudumvc (or your relative version).
 Try it out!

+Remember, if you're having any trouble with the Earth web app side of things, you can use [src-lesson5/todomvc-end](https://github.com/rabsef-bicrym/tudumvc/tree/main/src-lesson5/todomvc-end) to get the files you need, as modified in this lesson.

 ## Homework {#homework}
 * Try moving all of your poke handling work in `+on-poke`'s sub-arm `poke-action` to the helper core.